dhemery/cwd.dhemery.com/site/posts/2004-03-spiral_method.md

 ---
-category:  Writing
+title: The Spiral Method for Writing Zeroth Drafts
 date: 2004/03/06 00:50:00
 tags:
 - nonfiction
-title: The Spiral Method for Writing Zeroth Drafts
-comments: true
-published: true
-layout: post
+- writing

 ---

 One night in late December, as I was falling asleep, I had a thought about how to flesh out ideas for articles.
 I sat up, grabbed a pen and an index card from the stack I keep next to the bed, and wrote: